 As with all serious complaints, recommendations regarding carers’ possible de-registration will be taken at the Foster Care Approval Panel, and referred to the agency decision maker for a final decision.

 The outcome of the enquiry, and the subsequent decision, will be given to foster carers both verbally and in writing.
 Details of the outcome will be held on the carer’s file.
 The foster carers can have access to the file, in line with County policy, unless there are criminal proceedings pending.

 Further information and resources

-If a carer is subject to an allegation which progresses to an investigation, the carers are entitled to independent support.
-In the first instance the supervising social worker for the carers will alert the Fostering Operations Manager to a potential need for support.
-The Operations Manager will arrange for the carer to access an independent support worker.
-The Fostering Operations Manager is responsible for ensuring that the support to the carers is monitored and if necessary extended to meet the needs of the carers or to recognise the ongoing nature of the investigation.
+If you are subject to an allegation which progresses onto an investigation, you are entitled to independent support.
+In the first instance your supervising social worker will alert the Fostering Operations Manager who will arrange for you to access an independent support worker.
+They are also responsible for ensuring that any support is monitored and if necessary extended to meet additional needs, recognising the ongoing nature of the investigation.